 - We will not account to you for any interest in the following situations;

-3.2 on money held for the payment of a professional disbursement, once counsel etc has requested a delay in settlement;
+3.3 on money held for the payment of a professional disbursement;

-3.3 on an advance from us into our general client account to fund a payment on your behalf in excess of funds already held for you in that account;
+3.4 on an advance to us into our general client account to fund a payment on your behalf in excess of funds already held for you in that account; and

-3.4 if there is an agreement to contract out of the provisions of this policy;
+3.5 if there is a written agreement to contract out of the provisions of this policy.

 - If money is held for a continuous period, and for part of that period it is held in a separate designated client account, we will account to you for a sum in lieu of interest for the rest of the period when the money was held in a general client account regardless of whether it is less than £20.

-- We will calculate and pay interest once your matter has been concluded unless otherwise requested.
+- We will calculate and pay interest once your matter has been concluded unless otherwise agreed.

-- If money is held for a fixed term over a long period of time e.g. rent deposit, interest will be accounted quarterly or as agreed with you or other third parties.
+- If money is held for a fixed term over a long period of time interest will be accounted quarterly or as agreed with you or other third parties.

-- We will review the interest rates quarterly and also whenever the Bank of England changes its Bank Rate.
+- We will review the interest rates whenever the Bank of England changes its Bank Rate.

 - In determining the period over which interest is to be calculated, we will look at the following: the period between the date when the relevant funds received by us clear our account and, if we send the funds electronically, the date when the funds are sent or, if we send the funds by cheque, five days after a cheque is raised.

-- Where money is held in general client account, any interest paid to you will be paid without any deduction for income tax (unless you are resident overseas – see 13).
+- Where money is held in general client account, any interest paid to you will be paid without any deduction for income tax.
 As such it is your responsibility to inform HMRC of amounts interest received from us and the implications of this will depend upon your own financial circumstances.
 Where interest is held on a separate designated deposit account interest is usually paid net of tax (unless you have signed a declaration confirming your entitlement to receive bank interest gross).